ZelongZeng/starter-hugo-academic/content/publication/example/index.md

   captured under different illumination conditions at different times across a day.
 In this situation, the performances of existing ReID models often degrade dramatically.
-This paper addresses the ReID problem with illumination variations and names it as {\em Illumination-Adaptive Person Re-identification (IA-ReID)}.
+This paper addresses the ReID problem with illumination variations and names it as Illumination-Adaptive Person Re-identification (IA-ReID).
 We propose an Illumination-Identity Disentanglement (IID) network to dispel different scales of illuminations away while preserving individuals' identity information.
 To demonstrate the illumination issue and to evaluate our model, we construct two large-scale simulated datasets with a wide range